minosvasilias/godot-dodo/README.md

 python finetune/eval.py --model_name_or_path PATH_TO_FINETUNED_MODEL/
 ```

-## Publishing to Huggingface
+## Publishing to Hugging Face

-To easily upload a finetuned model to Huggingface, you can use:
+To easily upload a finetuned model to Hugging Face, you can use:

 ```bash
 python finetune/push_to_hub.py --model_name_or_path PATH_TO_FINETUNED_MODEL/ --push_name HF_MODEL_NAME --auth_token HF_ACCESS_TOKEN